OpenPrinting/openprinting.github.io/CONTRIBUTING.md

 # How to contribute

 Community support is essential to making any open-source project successful.
-We aim to keep contributing as simple as possible, while following a few guidelines so others can easily understand and maintain the codebase.
+We aim to keep contributing as simple as possible.
+However, following a few guidelines shown before helps others understand and maintain the codebase.

 ## General process

-Our documentation is published on the https://openprinting.github.io/ address and stored in the [openprinting.github.io repository](https://github.com/OpenPrinting/openprinting.github.io).
+Our documentation is published at https://openprinting.github.io/ and stored in the [openprinting.github.io repository](https://github.com/OpenPrinting/openprinting.github.io).
 All the common documentation pages are published in the [Documentation section](https://openprinting.github.io/documentation/) and stored